CodeClash-ai/BattleCode2024/README.md

 Look at `gradle.properties` for project-wide configuration.

-If you are having any problems with the default client, please report to teh devs and feel free to set the `compatibilityClient` configuration to `true` to download a different version of the client.
+If you are having any problems with the default client, please report to the devs and feel free to set the `compatibilityClient` configuration to `true` to download a different version of the client.